wyldebeast-wunderliebe/w20e.pycms/README.txt

 or
   w20e.pycms.models.base.BaseFolder.

 You may want to use w20e.forms (read: should) for your model.
-Create an xml form that describes your model, and add it.
+You can either create an xml form that describes your model, or if you insist on doing things more Pythonic, create your form programmatically.
+Checkout out w20e.forms for details.

 A simple model looks like this:

 from w20e.pycms.models.base import BaseContent